 - Assignment 11: Finalize Your Artist/Band Case Study

-  Lesson 12: Indexes and Benchmarks: Setting New Standards for the Industry
+Lesson 12: Indexes and Benchmarks: Summarizing What We’ve Learned and Setting New Standards for the Industry

 - What Is the Ideal Data Set or Data Point?

-  - Does Data Add Value to the Music Industry?
+- Conclusion—Can Data and Intelligence Really Add Value to the Music Industry?

-  OpenIntro Statistics, Third Edition by David M. Diez, Christopher D Barr, Mine Cetinkaya-Rundel
+- OpenIntro Statistics (4th Edition) by David M. Diez, Christopher D Barr, Mine Cetinkaya-Rundel (OpenIntro Inc., 2019)

-  The Wall Street Journal Guide to Information Graphics: The Dos and Don’ts of Presenting Data, Facts, and Figures by Dona M. Wong, W. W. Norton & Company
+- The Wall Street Journal Guide to Information Graphics: The Dos and Don’ts of Presenting Data, Facts, and Figures by Dona M. Wong (W. W. Norton & Company, 2013)

-  - The Signal and the Noise: Why So Many Predictions Fail—but Some Don't by Nate Silver, Penguin Books
+- The Signal and the Noise: Why So Many Predictions Fail—but Some Don't by Nate Silver (Penguin Books, 2015)

 - Google account

 Below are the minimum requirements to access the course environment and participate in Live Chats.
 Please make sure to also check the Prerequisites and Course-Specific Requirements section above, and ensure your computer meets or exceeds the minimum system requirements for all software needed for your course.